 Research Your Salary Before Jumping Ship

-Are you still one of the 57 percent of the 65 percent who say they are job searching because they feel underpaid?
+Are you still one of the employees who is job searching because you feel underpaid?
 You need to continue your market research.
 These sites will give you an idea of what a person in your region, with your job, and with your job title might make:

-- Salary.com – Love the site: pay scales tend to be high.
+- Salary.com – Love the site: pay scales tend to be high and reflect large urban regions.

 You Still Want to Make More Money

-You’ve looked at the national average figures in the Salary.com survey for your industry and region.
+You’ve looked at the national average figures in the Payscale.com survey for your industry and region.
 You’ve researched your salary at the salary calculators provided above.
-You’ve talked to your Human Resources professionals and you may even be appropriately paid.
+You’ve talked to your HR professionals and you may even be appropriately paid.
 Your salary may fairly reflect the pay practices and salary ranges available within your organization.

 But, you still want to make more money.
 What are your options and how might you go about making more money?